ruivieira/blog/content/balanced-box-decomposition-trees.md

 ## Space decomposition

 BBD trees belong to the category of hierarchical space decomposition trees.
 In BBD trees, specifically, space is divided in $d$-dimensional rectangles and _cells_.
 Cells can either represent another $d$-dimensional rectangle or the intersection of two rectangles (one, the _outer box_ fully enclosing the other, the _inner box_).
-Another important distinction of BBD trees is that rectangle's _size_ (in this context, the largest lenght of the $d^{th}$ dimension) is bounded by a constant value.
+Another important distinction of BBD trees is that rectangle's _size_ (in this context, the largest length of the $d^{th}$ dimension) is bounded by a constant value.
 The space decomposition must follow an additional rule which is boxes must be _sticky_.
 If we consider a inner box $[x_{inner}, y_{inner}]$ contained in a outer box $[x_{outer}, y_{outer}]$, such that

 $$[x_{inner}, y_{inner}] \subseteq [x_{outer}, y_{outer}],$$